speechly/speechly/docs/interfaces/_index_d_.clientoptions.md

 • **microphone**? : *[Microphone](_index_d_.microphone.md)*

-Defined in index.d.ts:157
+Defined in index.d.ts:136

-Microphone instance.
+Custom microphone implementation.
+If not provided, an implementation based on getUserMedia and Web Audio API is used.

 ___